-The heuristic idea of the proof is that a nodal surface can be described, though not uniquely, by a successive gluing of framed non-nodal surfaces and nodal annuli.
+The geometric idea of the proof is that a nodal surface can be described, though not uniquely, by a successive gluing of framed non-nodal surfaces and nodal annuli.
 See Figure~\ref{fig:gluing}.
 When the dual graph of irreducible components is a tree, this data is equivalently encoded in the pushout construction.
-The equivalence relations defining the pushout construction precisely eliminate the ambiguity, i.e. non-uniqueness, of this description.
-The equivalence relations underlie pushouts in the topological category, and in particular (as we are not taking homotopy pushouts yet), self-equivalences are ignored, and this explains the ``coarse'' nature of the resulting pushout.
+The equivalence relations defining the pushout construction precisely eliminate the ambiguity, i.e., non-uniqueness, of this description.
+The equivalence relations underlie pushouts in the topological category, and in particular (as we are not taking homotopy pushouts yet), self-equivalences are ignored, and this explains the ``coarse'' nature of the result.

-As such the proof of Theorem~\ref{thm:geomthm} on the level of operads in \emph{sets} is quite straightforward, and we will make it explicit in the next section.
-Also in the next section, by re-interpreting the free-forgetful adjunction on the operad of framed surfaces and its relatives, we give a proof of this theorem which also accounts for the topology on the two sides.
+As such the proof of Theorem~\ref{thm:geomthm} on the level of operads in sets is quite straightforward.
+By re-interpreting the free-forgetful adjunction on the operad of framed surfaces and its relatives, we give a proof of this theorem which also accounts for the topology on the two sides.
 While the theorem does not imply the homotopy-theoretic pushout result (in order to get a correct model for the homotopy pushout, the diagram of operads must be replaced by a suitable resolution), it is a good intuitive approximation for it.
 Indeed, the eventual homotopical proof will be based on a topologically enhanced version of exactly the argument presented in the next section.